 Here’s a screenshot showing proof of that:

-The reason this is bad news is because I previously exposed the Club 365 scam on this blog – and originally visitors to the main Club 365 website where told that the whole thing had been created by somebody named Justin Powell.
+The reason this is bad news is that I previously exposed the Club 365 scam on this blog – and originally visitors to the main Club 365 website were told that the whole thing had been created by somebody named Justin Powell.

 So Justin or Jermaine, who is the real creator?
 And why the change of names between Club 365 & Club Shanghai?
 It’s all very suspicious…